rajnandan1/floodlightjs/README.md

 ```
 ## Multiple Params, Multiple Commands - Add, Subtract, Multiply two or three numbers `cmd`+`x` or `ctrl`+`x`

 The below code implements arithmetic operation.
-It will listen for the `x` key.
+It will listen for the `ctrl+x` key.
 It accepts more than one param.

 ```
 let fl = new FloodLight();